Bahtije Abrashi

 Anita Susuri: I would like to go back a bit because you mentioned some details that I am very interested in, starting from the fact that your father was a soldier in the Second World War.
 Do you have any stories related to the battles that took place?
 Or what brigade was he a part of?

 Bahtije Abrashi: He was a part of the Shala e Bajgorës Brigade.
 He was wounded three times.
 They tried to capture him alive a few times, but they couldn’t.
 They took his mother to prison, they burned his house down, they took his sister to prison, in the most notorious prison close to Mitrovica, Shipol.
-But, I don’t know how he could go on… there were people that helped him and freed him from prison after I don’t know how long.
+But, I don’t know how he could go on… there were people that helped him free them from prison after I don’t know how long.
 They did… together with the girl.
-The girl who was named Vahide, I don’t remember because… as soon as he came back from prison, “Never,” my mom said, “have I seen his eyes dry up from crying.”
+The girl who was named Vahide, I don’t remember because… as soon as they came back from prison, “Never,” my mom said, “have I seen his eyes dry up from crying.”
 He died with that anxiety and sorrow.
 So, the enemy could never capture him, they destroyed his family.
 So, it wasn’t easy for him.

 After the war he was very active in Mitrovica, he was a valued member of society, respected, he was also mayor of Mitrovica for a short period of time, until they found an educated person.
 But, he did his part.